Attack therapy: Groups that use attack therapy

 The WWASP schools used a modified version of attack therapy, along with various other types of therapy, in the different seminars their students were required to attend in order to graduate.
-Some schools under the WWASP umbrella used it more often than others; for instance, attack therapy was pretty much part of the daily routine at Tranquility Bay, while other WWASP schools such as Majestic Ranch Academy and Cross Creek relied more on other forms of therapy outside of the seminars.
+Some schools under the WWASP umbrella used it more often than others; for instance, attack therapy was frequently a part of the daily routine at Tranquillity Bay and Cross Creek.

 Consequences

 A study of group therapy in over 200 normal college students conducted by Yalom and Lieberman found that 9.1% of the students who completed over half of a series of "encounter groups" using attack therapy had psychological damage lasting at least six months.
 The most dangerous groups were the Synanon-style groups with a harsh, authoritarian leader.

 William Miller and colleagues found that the more confrontational a counselor was, the more his or her clients with alcohol problems drank.

 A 1979 study cited in Broadening the base of treatment for alcohol problems: report of a study by a committee of the Institute of Medicine, Division of Mental Health and Behavioral Medicine (1990) found that attack therapy applied to a "heterogeneous correctional population" did not result in a net benefit to the treatment group.
 The study noted that approximately half the individuals had benefited, while the other half had not been helped, or seemed in fact to have been harmed.
 The people who had been helped by the therapy were those who—according to the psychometric assessment carried out at the beginning of the study—had a positive self-image.
 The participants who had a negative self-image did not benefit from attack therapy.
 The report suggested that there should be a pre-treatment assessment of potential participants' self-image, and that treatment assignment should be guided by the results of such assessment.